yadaa06/DataLogger/README.md

 # _Custom Datalogger_

-## What does Custom DataLogger do?
-This project uses a variety of custom drivers to take a temperature and humidity and display it to a website and an lcd.
+## Overview
+Custom Datalogger is an ESP32-based embedded system that uses a set of modular, custom drivers to read and display temperature and humidity data from a DHT11 sensor.
+Readings are displayed on both a web interface and an LCD screen with multiple display modes.
+The system includes IR and button controls, audio feedback, Wi-Fi connectivity, and status LEDs to give users real-time system feedback.

+## Features
+- **Sensor Data Collection:** Temperature and humidity readings using a DHT11 sensor
-The lcd has multiple modes and can be controlled via ir remote or button and the modes are temperature, humidity, and time since last read.
+- **LCD Display Modes:** Switch between temperature, humidity, and time since last read
-A new reading is taken every minute but can be done instantly through either the website or the ir remote.
-The speaker will play a sound when a reading is taken.
-An led also shows when the system is ready (yellow means in progress, green means ready, and blinking red means critical error).
-The time of on the dht11 is also controlled via a timesetting driver

-## Custom DataLogger contents
+- **Control Options:** IR remote and physical button to switch display modes or trigger a reading
+- **Web Interface:** Hosts a simple web server displaying live data and allowing manual readings
+- **Speaker Feedback:** Plays a sound when a new reading is taken
+- **Status LED:**
+  - Green: Ready
+  - Yellow: Setup in progress
+  - Blinking Red: Critical error
+- **Time Management:** Internal timekeeping to track time since last read, adjustable via the `timeset` driver
+- **Auto & Manual Reads:** Automatically takes a reading every minute, or instantly on-demand via web or IR

+## Project Structure

 The project **datalogger** contains one source file in C language [main.c](main/main.c).
 The file is located in folder [main](main).